Franjcf/hybridBiotInterFoam/README.rst

 **Linear Elastic Cases**

-- Test cases related to the verification of the solver for poroelastic porous media.
-(Terzaghi consolidation problem and pressure-oscillation in poroelastic core).
+- Test cases related to the verification of the solver for poroelastic porous media (Terzaghi consolidation problem and pressure-oscillation in poroelastic core).

 .. figure:: /images/poroelastic_oscillation.png
     :align: right